Slow Cooker Chicken w/ Cherry Tomatoes & Basil

 - 2 medium garlic cloves, minced or finely grated

-- 1 ½ pound Roma or cherry tomatoes, roughly chopped (about 5 cups total)
+- 1 ½ pounds cherry tomatoes, sliced into halves, about 5 cups total

 - 4 tablespoons extra virgin olive oil